-I believe this last conversion is really convenient, because when I read a mining company’s press release in which they announce a drill result of 2% copper, I now quickly know this equals to 44 pounds (lbs), or – assuming a copper price of $ 3 per pound – a mineral value of $ 132 per tonne.
+This last conversion is quite convenient because, when I read a mining company’s press release in which they announce a drill result of 2% copper, I now quickly know this equals 44 pounds (lbs) or – assuming a copper price of $3 per pound – a mineral value of $132 per tonne.
 To learn more about how you can determine the mineral value per tonne, I recommend you to read the metal value page.

 In the following example, you will find the hypothetical cut-off grade for an ounce of gold (which is actually the break even analysis for gold mining):

 Cut-Off Grade (ounces per tonne) – ($150 / $1,500 =) 0.10 ounce / tonne